zaunere/mulch/README.md

 # Funny Little AI

-A tribute pile of failed and ultimately useless GPT generated code.
+A mulch pile of GPT generated code and prompts, but that didn't end up working.

+Maybe one day it can be recycled.

 Open commit & contribute.
+Any language/structure.